Dynamics on fractals and fractal distributions: Introduction

 \subsection{Uniformly scaling measures}

-Next, we examine individual measures which display dynamical regularity upon {}``zooming in'' to typical points.
+Next, we examine individual measures which display dynamical regularity upon ``zooming in'' to typical points.
 This idea has a long history; one may view the density theorems of Lebesgue and Besicovitch as early manifestations of it, and similarly the work of D. Preiss on tangent measures.
 More recently the dynamical perspective has been taken up by many authors \cite{PatzschkeZahle90,Bandt1992,Graf95,BedfordFisher96,Bandt1997,BedfordFisher97,KriegMorters98,Morters98,MortersPreiss98,BedfordFisherUrbanski02,Patzschke04,Fisher04,Gavish09,HochmanShmerkin09}.

-Given a measure $\mu\in\mathcal{M}$ and $x\in\supp\mu$ one may translate $x$ to the origin, forming $T_{x}\mu$, and consider the orbit of this measure under $S^{*}$, which is called the scenery of $\mu$ at $x$.
-We are interested in measures for which for typical $x$ the scenery equidistributes in the space of measures, i.e. the uniform measure on the orbit up to time $T$ converges, as $T\rightarrow\infty$, to some distribution.
-Unfortunately, the space of measures on $\mathcal{M}$ does not carry a good topology. \footnote{Some authors have used vague convergence, but this causes various complications, such as degenerate limit points and {}``inseparability'' of the topology (though it is not really a topology).
-We prefer to avoid these. } We therefore work in $\mathcal{M}^{\sqr}$, which, when identified with $\mathcal{P}([-1,1]^{d})$, is compact and metrizable in the weak-{*} topology. \begin{defn} Let $\mu\in\mathcal{M}$ and $x\in\supp\mu$.
-The parametrized family $(\mu_{x,t}^{\sqr})_{t>0}$ given by is called the \emph{scenery} of $\mu$ at $x$.
-The \emph{scenery distributions} is obtained by placing length measure on initial segments of the scenery:
+Given a measure $\mu\in\mathcal{M}$ and $x\in\supp\mu$ one may translate $x$ to the origin, forming $T_{x}\mu$, and consider the orbit of this measure under $S^{*}$, which is called the \emph{scenery} of $\mu$ at $x$.
+We are interested in measures for which for typical $x$ the scenery equidistributes in the space of measures for some distribution, i.e. the uniform measure on the orbit up to time $T$ converges, as $T\rightarrow\infty$, to some distribution.
+Unfortunately, because $\mathcal{M}$ is not locally compact, the space $\mathcal{P}(\mathcal{M})$ does not carry a good topology. \footnote{Some authors have used vague convergence, but this causes various complications, such as degenerate limit points and ``inseparability'' of the topology (though it is not really a topology).
+We prefer to avoid these. } We therefore work in $\mathcal{P}(\mathcal{M}^{\sqr})$, which is compact and metrizable in the weak topology. \begin{defn} Let $\mu\in\mathcal{M}$ and $x\in\supp\mu$.
+The parametrized family $(\mu_{x,t}^{\sqr})_{t>0}$ given by

+is called the \emph{scenery} of $\mu$ at $x$.
+The \emph{scenery distribution up to time }$T$ is obtained by placing length measure on initial $T$-segments of the scenery: